que-etc/resize-observer-polyfill/README.md

 gulp build:production
 ```

-To make a development build of a polyfill itself
+To make a development build of a polyfill itself (including sourcemap).
-with a source map that will be located in a `tmp` folder:
+Files will be located in a `tmp` folder:

 ```sh
 gulp build:dev